 This study has shown that men treated with the TULSA Procedure experience better preservation of urinary continence and erectile function, less pain after the procedure, faster recovery, fewer hospitalizations for complications, and a quicker return to normal activities and work compared with traditional prostate surgery.

-The TACT (TULSA-PRO Ablation Clinical Trial) is a pivotal, prospective, multi-center trial (115 patients) that validated a novel, minimally invasive treatment for localized prostate cancer.
+The TACT (TULSA-PRO Ablation Clinical Trial) is a pivotal, prospective, multi-center trial that validated a novel, minimally invasive device for tissue ablation in 115 men with localized prostate cancer.

 Eggener, et al. “Urologic Oncology (2024)

-This study has shown that 97% of TULSA patients maintained urinary control, 87% preserved erectile function and 78% required no additional cancer treatment, five years after whole-gland ablation for prostate cancer.
+This study has shown that at five years after whole-gland ablation using TULSA-PRO in men with localized prostate cancer, 97% of patients maintained urinary control, 87% preserved erectile function and 78% required no additional cancer treatment.

 Viitala et al. BJU Int (2025)